sshin23/MadDiff.jl/README.md

 ```

 ## How it works?
 SimpleNLModels constructs first and second derivative functions off-line (i.e., prior to calling the optimization solver) by using simple functions such as `+`, `*`, `^`, `exp`, `sin`, etc. as building blocks.
 This off-line process is typically more expensive than the model creation in other AD-based algebraic modeling languages such as `JuMP` and `Ampl`, but enables faster first and second order derivative evaluations.
-A benchmark code is included in `example`.
+A benchmark code is included in [here](https://github.com/sshin23/SimpleNLModels.jl/blob/main/benchmark/benchmark.jl).

 <img src="/example/output/luksanvlcek.png" width="400"/><img src="/example/output/hehnandrea.png" width="400"/>